KD5FMU/Create-Condis/README.md

-# Create a Connect / Disconect script file
+# Create a Connect / Disconnect script file

 This is a script file to help you create, make executable and place into the /etc/asterisk/local the condis.sh script file to help you build cron jobs to connect and disconnect to other nodes.